Connect with a certified trainer for free

 Non-operative treatment

-• Anti-inflammatory medication, such as ibuprofen, to reduce swelling and relieve pain
+• Anti-inflammatory medications (such as ibuprofen) to reduce swelling and pain

-• Physical therapy or a home exercise program directed by a athletic trainer to strengthen the muscles of the shoulder and address joint tenderness
+• Physical therapy or guided home exercise programs to strengthen shoulder muscles and improve flexibility

 Rotator Cuff Bursitis